-Discovered by Acceleron, luspatercept is a first-in-class erythroid (red blood cell) maturation agent being developed to treat patients suffering from anemia due to myelodysplastic syndromes (MDS), beta-thalassemia and myelofibrosis.
-These serious blood disorders are marked by a late-stage defect in the maturation of red blood cells, and this defect results in chronic anemia that can affect quality of life and negatively impact a patient’s physical, social, and emotional well-being.
+Discovered by Acceleron, luspatercept-aamt is a first-in-class erythroid (red blood cell) maturation agent, which is also being developed in additional patient segments in both diseases, as well as in myelofibrosis and other possible indications.
+All of these serious blood disorders are marked by a late-stage defect in the maturation of red blood cells, and this defect results in chronic anemia that can affect quality of life and negatively impact a patient’s physical, social, and emotional well-being.

 Acceleron is dedicated to the discovery and development of innovative, life-changing medicines for patients with a wide range of serious and rare diseases.
 Our research focuses on harnessing the power of the TGF-beta protein superfamily, the target-rich area of biology behind the body’s remarkable capacity for cellular growth and repair.